 The last thing you want to do is have to download your stock simulator to every computer you own.
 This will become especially challenging as you try to explain to your manager at your job why you have just tried to download the latest trading application to your computer.
 A much easier solution is for your stock simulator to be a lightweight web application that you can login on any machine from anywhere in the world.

 Trading simulators at times are an upsell for other services.
 Brokerage firms are notorious for this technique.
 The brokerage firm will lure you in with a heavily discounted simulator in hopes that you will switch from simulation mode to trading live.
 Their motivation for this is to get as many trading commissions out of you before you go bust.
 The company that provides you your simulator should be firewalled from you and the live market.
 Your stock simulation company should have a vested interest in making you a better trader and not simply in getting you to trade in the market.
 Remember if the simulator appears to be extremely cheap or almost free, make sure you are prepared for the upsell that is likely around the corner.

 Combat the Need to Over Trade

-For newbies it's best that you use a trading simulator to get a feel for the market.
-A stock simulator will allow you to determine your risk profile and win/loss ratio which are critical to determining how to use your edge to consistently make money.
+For newbies, it’s best that you use a trading simulator to get a feel for the market.
+A stock simulator will allow you to determine your risk profile and win/loss ratio which is critical to determining how to use your edge to consistently make money.

 For active traders, you can use a stock simulator to review your trades.
 Most traders perform their review by looking at static charts.
 The real power in a stock simulator is reviewing your trades with a replay tool that can display every tick.
 This will allow you to relive the moment to see the speed of the tape and overall market action.